 Where are they going now?
 What will they do?
 They are on their way.
 This is the path they walk now.
 Altered and unsteady, and still just as significant.

-Occupation is often directly linked to Identity as demonstrated in these stories.
+Occupation is often directly linked to the Concept of Identity as demonstrated in these stories.
 To learn more about how the two are connected, we invite you to click on the below links which will take you to Connections Count, which is a movement born out of our philosophy that quality of life is directly attributed to the quality of connections we make with other people – IDENTITY, OCCUPATION and INCLUSION.